Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Conclusions

 \section{Conclusions}

-In this study, we examined the mechanical properties of asymmetric, mirror symmetric, and double-mirror symmetric lattice-based metamaterial designs to reveal the expanded options for metamaterial mechanical properties when deviating from full symmetry.
-We defined a standardized design space in order to study differences between fully asymmetric, mirror symmetric, and double-mirror symmetric lattice metamaterial patterns.
+In this study, we examined the mechanical properties of asymmetric, mirror symmetric, and double-mirror symmetric lattice-based metamaterial designs to reveal the expanded options for metamaterial mechanical properties when deviating from double-mirror symmetry.
+We defined a standardized design space in order to study differences between asymmetric, mirror symmetric, and double-mirror symmetric lattice metamaterial patterns.
 We then employed a generative design process to create sets of designs for each type of symmetry.
 The composition of these sets are representative of each symmetry-defined design subspace.
 The stiffness tensor of each design was then found using a reduced-order finite element model, and the volume fraction of each design was calculated analytically.
 We quantified the differences among the design spaces using probability distributions of normal stiffness, Poisson's ratio, and normalized shear stiffness.
-These distributions indicate that asymmetric designs are likely to have distinct metamaterial properties from double-mirror symmetric designs, but that mirror symmetric designs are not inherently likely to have distinct metamaterial properties from the other two design spaces.
+These distributions indicate that designs of all three types of symmetry are likely to have distinct metamaterial properties from each other.